openebs/openebs/README.md

 http://www.openebs.io/

-**OpenEBS** enables the use of containers for mission critical, persistent workloads.
+**OpenEBS** enables the use of containers for mission-critical, persistent workloads.
 OpenEBS is containerized storage and related storage services.

 **OpenEBS** allows you to treat your persistent workload containers, such as DBs on containers, just like other containers.
-OpenEBS itself is deployed as just another container on your host, and enables storage services that can be designated on a per pod, application, cluster or container level, including:
+OpenEBS itself is deployed as just another container on your host and enables storage services that can be designated on a per pod, application, cluster or container level, including:
 - Data persistence across nodes, dramatically reducing time spent rebuilding Cassandra rings for example
-- Synchronization of data across availability zones and cloud providers
+- Synchronization of data across availability zones and cloud providers.
-- Use of commodity hardware plus a container engine to deliver seriously scale out block storage
+- Use of commodity hardware plus a container engine to deliver seriously scale-out block storage.
-- Integration with orchestrators, so that developer and application intent flows into OpenEBS configurations automatically
+- Integration with orchestrators, so that developer and application intent flows into OpenEBS configurations automatically.
-- Management of tiering to and from S3 and other targets
+- Management of tiering to and from S3 and other targets.
-- Plus we are bringing our experience from BSD based containerization and delivering QoS for customers from our CloudByte experience over to OpenEBS - expect to see more intelligence and manageability
+- Plus we are bringing our experience from BSD based containerization and delivering QoS for customers from our CloudByte experience over to OpenEBS - expect to see more intelligence and manageability.

 **Our vision** is simple: let storage and storage services for persistent workloads be fully integrated into the environment and hence can be managed automatically that it almost disappears into the background as just yet another infrastructure service that just works.

 ## Why OpenEBS Scales

 OpenEBS can scale to include an arbitrarily large number of containerized storage controllers.
-Thanks in part to some advancements in the metadata management which removes a common bottleneck to scale out storage performance.
-Again, we learnt the hard way over the years at CloudByte and are extremely happy to see initial scale out performance figures with OpenEBS; much credit goes to the orchestration and containerization as well.
+Thanks in part to some advancements in the metadata management which remove a common bottleneck to scaling out storage performance.
+Again, we learned the hard way over the years at CloudByte and are extremely happy to see initial scale-out performance figures with OpenEBS; much credit goes to the orchestration and containerization as well.

 ## Installation and Getting Started